bissim/Jacobi-MPI/README.md

 An optional test has been performed on a purely sequential version of Jacobi relaxation to compare it with its parallel implementation on a M4 instance.

 Running `jacobi-serial` five times starting from _512_ rows, each time doubling it, we can observe an exponential increase in execution time.
+In the following table with execution times for problem size, _time is expressed in seconds_.

 | Dimension |  Time Median  |   Time Min   |   Time Max   |
 |:---------:|:-------------:|:------------:|:------------:|